Teamwork/kommentaar/doc/syntax.markdown

 omitted – especially in cases where it just repeats the tagline it's not useful to add.

+Inside the description section the `$print` operator is also supported to allow referencing a constant or variable in the codebase to be added to the documentation.
+This can allow you for example to avoid duplicating some common text or output the value of a whitelist without duplicating it.

 The description will end once the first reference directive is found.
 The description cannot continue after reference directives.